Posted January 4, 2013

-The Buffalo and Erie County Botanical Gardens is looking for an innovative and highly motivated individual for the full time position of Interim Director of Horticulture.
+The Buffalo and Erie County Botanical Gardens is looking for an innovative and highly motivated individual for the full time position of Director of Horticulture.

 This position will be responsible for providing leadership, planning and management of the plant collections, gardens and grounds; management of planting and maintenance schedules; daily activities of the horticulture staff (comprised of full time, part time and volunteer staff); direct, train and motivate the horticulture staff to ensure the best possible care, maintenance and aesthetic standards are upheld for the gardens and grounds.

 This position also requires experience in maintaining an extensive horticultural collection from around the world including tropical plants; knowledge of plant Latin and common names; greenhouse management and propagation; designing indoor and outdoor displays and annual flower shows; organization and implementation of the year-round plant, garden and landscape maintenance plan.

 Excellent organizational skills, experience in developing and managing a budget, effective written and oral communication skills and an operational knowledge of Microsoft Office Suite.